JakeMaldonado/slack-string-to-emoji/README.md

 ### Usage

 stringToEmoji accepts valid slack emoji strings as params.
-If an emoji is not found then an empty tring is returned.
+If an emoji is not found then an empty string is returned.

 ```js
 const stringToEmoji = require("slack-string-to-emoji");